Gary Hart: United States Senator

-In 1980, he sought a second term.
+In 1980, Hart sought a second term.
 In something of a surprise, his Republican opponent was Colorado Secretary of State Mary Estill Buchanan, a moderate candidate who narrowly defeated the more conservative choice, Howard "Bo" Callaway, in the party primary, by fewer than 2,000 primary votes.
 Fourteen years earlier, Callaway was the Republican gubernatorial nominee in his native Georgia.
 Callaway in the early 1970s had bought and run an elegant resort in Crested Butte.
 Buchanan hit Hart hard for supporting the Panama Canal Treaties and for backing then-President Jimmy Carter in 80% of his Senate votes.
 Buchanan charged in a campaign ad about Hart: "He votes one way and talks another when he is back here.
 He is a liberal, McGovernite carpetbagger."
 Hart responded that Buchanan's charges reflected her narrow viewpoint and insisted that his campaign would rise above partisanship.
 Said Hart in a campaign ad: "I will not ignore her.
 We will interact and debate, but I am going to run a campaign for the 1980s.
 What is her plan for the environment?
 For national defense?
 For the economy?
 It took me a year or so to formulate my ideas."
 In the end, Hart won narrowly, with 50.2% of the vote to his opponent's 48.7%.

 On December 2, 1981, Hart was one of only four senators to vote against an amendment to President Reagan's MX missiles proposal that would divert the silo system by $334 million as well as earmark further research for other methods that would allow giant missiles to be based.
 The vote was seen as a rebuff of the Reagan administration.
 Hart cosponsored the Semiconductor Chip Protection Act of 1984 with Senator Charles Mathias, which was signed into law.
 The act created a new category of intellectual property rights that makes the layouts of integrated circuits legally protected upon registration, and hence illegal to copy without permission.
 This protected Silicon Valley chips from cheap foreign imitations.
 Similar legislation had been proposed in every Congress since 1979.
 It led to Hart being called the leader of the "Atari Democrats".
 Conservative Republican Senator Barry Goldwater remarked of Hart, "You can disagree with him politically, but I have never met a man who is more honest and more moral."
 Like most of the Democratic party, Hart supported abortion rights.